-Looking for a super affordable and pretty side table for your living room or bedroom??
-I’ve got the DIY Side Table for you!
+Build a super affordable and pretty side table for your living room or bedroom with these DIY Side Table Plans.

-The original challenge plan for this side table was released as a single table built from 1 – 8′ long 2×4.
+The original challenge plan for this side table plan for woodworkers was released as a single wood table built from 1 – 8′ long 2×4.
 You can see the original design below.
-The original challenge plans came from Jedidiah Shultz (IrishCraftsemen7 on IG) and drawn by Mark Chapnell (Chapnell on IG).

-For my version of this DIY side table, I decided I could use some new bed side tables for my guest room.
+For my DIY Wood Side Table Plans, I decided I could use some new bed side tables for my guest room.
 So, I built two.
-I modified the taper in the legs, added a lower shelf, and switched the top to 3/4″ plywood.
+I raised the height, modified the taper in the legs, added a lower shelf, and switched the top to 3/4″ plywood.
 I love how simple and elegant my changes turned out.
-How about you?
+I hope you do too.

 - Kreg Jig & Kreg 1 1/4″ Coarse Thread Screws